 Language for separating where the imbalance is real from where assumption has filled the gap, so the conversation stays grounded in fact instead of feeling.

-The STEADY Conversation Method, step by step, so what you say lands as a request for change instead of an accusation about the past.
+A structured approach for the conversation itself, step by step, so what you say lands as a request for change instead of an accusation about the past.

 A framework for naming specific, measurable responsibilities instead of general frustrations that produce defensive responses and nothing else.